spring-attic/spring-roo/readme.txt

 In addition, a Git tag should be created in the form w.x.y.zzzz (note there is no prefix or suffix to the Git tag).

-Once you've built a release, be aware your $ROO_CLASSPATH_FILE will no longer point to the correct target directories.
-You should re-run the "mvn clean eclipse:clean eclipse:eclipse compile" command to fix this.

 ======================================================================
 HELP